ricardgardella/active-strategy-framework/README.md

 ## Simulating your own strategy

-In order to simulate your own strategy you should clone this repository to your computer, and implement your algorithm in a new ```Strategy``` script, which is a class for which you must define the following functions (see the [ResetStrategy.py](ResetStrategy.py) script for an example):
+In order to simulate your own strategy you should clone this repository to your computer, and implement your algorithm in a new ```Strategy``` script, where you define a class which must include the following functions (see the [ResetStrategy.py](ResetStrategy.py) script for an example):

 1. ```set_liquidity_ranges``` computes where the LP ranges are set in an LP strategy and stores the virtual liquidity placed for each position.
 2. ```check_strategy``` to implement your algorithm's rebalancing logic.
-3. ```dict_components``` to extract the relevant data from each strategy observations in order to evaluate performance and prepare charts.
+3. ```dict_components``` to extract the relevant data from each strategy observation in order to evaluate performance and plot charts.

-Once you have your ```Strategy``` defined, you can use the [ActiveStrategyFramework.py](ActiveStrategyFramework.py) structure to conduct backtesting simulations or run the code live.
-See either of the Jupyter notebooks for how to conduct the implementation.
+Once you have your ```Strategy``` class defined, you can use the [ActiveStrategyFramework.py](ActiveStrategyFramework.py) structure to conduct backtesting simulations or run the code live.
+See the Jupyter notebooks for how to conduct the implementation.

 The template is currently adapted to the strategies used by [Visor Finance's Hypervisor](https://github.com/VisorFinance/hypervisor), which set a base liquidity provision position, and a limit one with the tokens that are left over as may occur due to concentrated liquidity math and single sided deposits, but this could be generalized as well.